What Is Software Testing | Everything You Should Know

 Software testing is not what it was a decade ago.
 In the last few years, it has transformed a lot.

 Software is a set of instructions or programs that tell a computer what to do.
 It can be divided into two main categrories ie., system software and application software.

 System software includes the operating system and all the utilities that help keep the computer running.
 Application software includes programs that do specific tasks, such as word processing or playing games.

 Other types of software, including: middleware, driver software, programming software.

 Testing is the process of determining how effective something is.

 What is Software Testing

-Software testing is a process, to evaluate the functionality of a software application with an intent to find whether the developed software met the specified requirements or not and to identify the defects to ensure that the product is defect free in order to produce the quality product.
+Software testing is a process, to evaluate the functionality of a software application with an intent to find whether the developed software met the specified requirements or not and to identify the defects to ensure that the product is defect-free in order to produce a quality product.

-Let’s see standard definition, software testing types such as manual and automation testing, testing methods, testing approaches and types of black box testing.
+Let’s see the standard definition, testing types such as manual testing and automation testing, testing methods, testing approaches, and types of black-box testing.